btbytes/btbytes/README.md

 - I like programming in: Python, Nim, and Scala.
 - I have programmed professionally in: Java, Javascript, Bash.
 - I have done non-trivial amounts of programming in: Erlang, Rust, D, C, C++, Lua.
-- I want to get get good in: OCaml (or F#), Nix, and Go.
+- I want to get good in: OCaml (or F#), Nix, and Go.
 - Languages I wish I could be programming: Common Lisp, APL, and FORTH
 - My most recent professional experience is in leading and writing code on development teams in the cybersecurity engineering domain while solving for large scale data gathering, processing and producing data products.